uploadcare/uploadcare-js-api-clients/README.md

 npm run test
 ```

-By default, the testing environment is production, but you can run test with
+By default, the testing environment is production, but you can run tests with
-local environment.
-It requires starting a mock server to run tests.
+the local environment.
+It requires starting a mock server.

-To start a mock server you need to run next command:
+To start a mock server, you need to execute the following:

 ```
 npm run mock:start
 ```

-and after that you can run:
+And then you can run:

 ```
 NODE_ENV=development npm run test